 This is the ultimate foodie Credit Card, whether you are dining out or bringing home groceries to become the next master chef.

-Now offering 4 Membership Rewards points per dollar spent at U.S. restaurants, you also receive 4 Membership Rewards points per dollar spent at U.S. supermarkets (up to $25,000 per year, then 1X).
+Now offering 4 Membership Rewards points per dollar spent at restaurants worldwide, you also receive 4 Membership Rewards points per dollar spent at U.S. supermarkets (up to $25,000 per year, then 1X).

-While this list is dedicated to dining rewards, the Amex Gold is a much better option for you if your supermarket spend also makes up a bulk of your monthly budget.
+While this list is dedicated to dining rewards, the Amex Gold is a much better option if your supermarket spend also makes up a bulk of your monthly budget.